darwinia-network/crab-docs/docs/builders/get-started/a_darwinia-dev.md

 For a complete list of flags and options, spin up your Darwinia development node with `--help` added to the end of the command.
 ## Pre-funded Development Accounts

-Your Darwinia development node comes with some pre-funded accounts for development.
-There are two test account are derived from Substrate's canonical development mnemonic:
+Your Darwinia development node comes with some pre-funded substrate accounts for development.
+There are two test accounts are derived from Substrate's canonical development mnemonic:

 ```
 bottom drive obey lake curtain smoke basket hold race lonely fit walk